COVID-19 Updates: Taking steps to return to normal.

 High level summary of key tourism statistics in Alberta

-2017 Tourism Expenditures and Visitation in Alberta by market
+2019 Tourism expenditures and visitation in Alberta by market

 |Market of origin||Tourism Expenditures||Person-visits|

-Alberta’s tourism industry contributes to the provincial economy with:
+In 2019, tourism spending by visitors contributed to the provincial economy with:

 Visitor profiles by region